 - Block of wood – If you choose not to use the R.P.P, you will need a block of wood to help support the “dog ear” tabs when pounding the trigger guard roll pin into place.
 This is the method I use and demonstrate in the video above.

 - Castle nut wrench – This is used to tighten the castle nut on the lower receiver extension.

-- Pencil – This comes in handy for using the eraser end of the pencil since it is rubber.
-It will be used for installing the magazine catch and buffer retainer.
+- Pencil – This comes in handy for using the eraser end of the pencil, since it is rubber.
+It can be used for installing the magazine catch and buffer retainer.

 - Gun oil – This will be used to lubricate difficult roll pins, and various other parts that you will be installing into your AR-15 lower receiver.